rnjn/mutagen-cassandra/README.md

 Call `CassandraMutagen.initialize()` and provide the package name containing your mutations.
 You should see log messages listing all the resources that were found.

-To perform the mutations, call `CassandraMutagen.mutate(Session);` to update the Cassandra schema to the latest version.
-Please note, **this method may not throw an exception if there is a problem.** Instead, use the returned value of type `Plan.Result<Integer>` to check for any exceptions thrown during the process.
-This may change in the future, so it would be prudent to surround your call to `mutate()` with a `try...catch` for `MutagenException`.

 ### 4. Continue adding mutations

 As you continue development, continue adding mutation files to the mutations package and running Mutagen Cassandra during startup.
 There is no need to conditionalize running Mutagen, as its purpose is to check each time for new schema mutations and apply them.